 Cognitive Behavioural Therapy is a short term, evidence based form of talking therapy.

-We provide CBT Therapy by Skype and telephone to help adults recover from depression, anxiety and many physical health problems.
+We provide CBT Therapy online (Skype, Zoom and FaceTime) and telephone to help adults recover from depression, anxiety and low self esteem.

 Where it started

 CBT is a type of talking therapy first developed by Professor Aaron Beck in the 1960s to help people experiencing depression.
-It has since been adapted for use with most anxiety disorders, sleeping problems and physical health problems.
+It has since been adapted for use with most anxiety disorders, sleeping problems and the impact of some physical health problems.